Finland93/Stock-Analysis-Platform/README.md

 **DISCLAIMER:** This project is "work in progress" and its not 100% working platform, you need to make some editing if you want to use this platform.

 # Install.php & Installation
 Download this as .zip file, extract every file and make these edits before you upload this to your server.
+This platform will make config file outside of public directory, you need to install this using install.php file this will make all nessesary tables to database.

 - Rename Admin folder, also rename login.php file and edit index.php file redirection to login whit correct details
 - Check APP folder files: Verification.php, reset-password.php, register.php, form-handler.php, delete-profile.php for email adresses and also google recaptcha keys and verification URL`s
 - Check FETCH folder files for hard coded alphavantage API keys